-How to Stop Sitting on the Holier-than-Thou Throne
+How to Stop Sitting on the Holier-Than-Thou Throne

 There she goes in her tiny shorts and crop top.
 How dare she enter this church looking like that.

 Yikes, how many tattoos does he need?
-I’m pretty sure he has 17 on his arm alone.
+I’m pretty sure that he has 17 on his arm alone.

 Wow, her kids are so annoying.
 I’ll never let my kids act that rowdy.